lukso-network/docs/docs/guides/network/update-the-node.md

 In case you did any modifications to your configuration files, such as:

 - configuring a Dynamic DNS
-- setting the explorer page link
+- connecting the blockchain explorer page
-- adding a node name or graffitti
+- adding a node name or graffiti
 - adjusting your peer count

 Please add them once again and make sure that these are in the correct format before starting your node.